craft-ai/craft-ai-starterkit-nodejs/README.md

 The result will be set in `data/twor.2010`.

 This runs `src/prepare.js`, you can check out this file to see what we've done and make your own preparation.

-### What do next ? ###

-Now, that you have your decision tree, you are able to complete the initial goal: automate the room's light.
-With it you can compute decision and get a result with a confidence, that can help you to decide if you turn the light on or off.

 > The **craft ai** user documentation can be found at <https://beta.craft.ai/doc> and technical questions can be sent by email at [support@craft.ai]('mailto:support@craft.ai').